 Aly has been with Certified Naturally Grown since 2014 as a certification coordinator, and over the years has carved her niche in design, branding and marketing.
 As our design and marketing maven, she helps CNG farmers tell their stories through writing press releases and blog posts, and by designing vibrant promotional materials.
 She's also the one behind CNG's t-shirts, bumper stickers and social media.
 Outside of CNG, she works as a freelance graphic designer and illustrator.

 Prior to moving to New York City, Gareth lived in Oregon where he co-managed a CSA farm and beginning farmer training program.
-At CNG, his role is to review the hundreds of new applications we receive each year and to support in creating new educational material for farmers.
+At CNG, his role is to review the hundreds of new applications we receive each year and to help create new educational material for farmers.
 When not at CNG, you can find Gareth teaching New Yorkers about vegetable gardening, reading a book, or biking around Brooklyn.

-Suzannah uses food as a delectable tool to change the world.
+Suzannah uses plants as food to change the world.
 Though she comes from a long line of Hoosier farmers, she didn't rediscover her love of farming until she moved to New York City to pursue a Masters in Food Studies at NYU in 2013.
-She enjoyed three seasons as Sustainability Connector with Great Performances and Katchkie Farm before spending two seasons with her hands deep in soil at the Queens County Farm Museum - with plenty of time in between in restaurant kitchens or in the library as a research assistant.
+She enjoyed three seasons with Great Performances/Katchkie Farm before spending two seasons with her hands deep in soil at the Queens County Farm Museum - with time in between in restaurant kitchens or in the library as a research assistant.
 At CNG she oversees all things written and assists with many aspects of the certification process.
 She is recently obsessed with habanada peppers.